 Interview: Lee Francis IV on Native Publishing, Bookstores & Indigenous Comic Con by Traci Sorell (Cherokee) from Cynsations.
 PEEK: “There are great children’s books and some young adult and then a whole bunch of adult lit but not anything that would help bridge the gap for those readers who might need more graphics.
 We also wanted, and still want, to work in changing the perceptions and representations of Native people by presenting stories of Native people as superheroes and unlocking the Indigenous imagination….”

-Within Canadian Borders: Barely Bruised Books (Ottawa); GoodMinds (Six Nations of the Grand River Territory, Brantford, ON); Iron Dog Books (Vancouver), Librarie Hannenorak (Wendake, QC), Massy Books (Vancouver).
+Within Canadian Borders: Barely Bruised Books (Ottawa); GoodMinds (Six Nations of the Grand River Territory, Brantford, ON); Iron Dog Books (Vancouver), Librarie Hannenorak (Wendake, QC), Massy Books (Vancouver), Strong Nations (Nanaimo, BC).
 CYN NOTE: Good Minds contributes 5% of most sales in support of First Nations public libraries.

 American Indian Library Association: an affiliate of the American Library Association.
 PEEK: “a membership action group that addresses the library-related needs of American Indians and Alaska Natives.
 Members are individuals and institutions interested in the development of programs to improve Indian library, cultural, and informational services in school, public, and research libraries on reservations.
 AILA is also committed to disseminating information about Indian cultures, languages, values, and information needs to the library community.”

 Tribal Libraries in Michigan to Create New Classification System with Community Input by Marva Hinton from School Library Journal.
 PEEK: “…the Saginaw Chippewa Tribal Libraries will be saying goodbye to the Dewey Decimal and Library of Congress Classification systems in favor of something of their own choosing.”